January 11th, 2018

 These four women disregarded rules from the 19th and early 20th century saying adventure travel was for men—and their explorations changed history.

 There’s something extremely inspiring about female adventure travelers of days gone by.
 It’s hard enough today to travel solo as a woman, let alone 100 years ago!
-These lady travelers did amazing things, but often are not given their due by history.
-Let’s take a closer look at four of history’s most notable female adventurers.
+These four women used travel to overcome stereotypes and social mores and in the process, changed not only their own lives, but the course of history, with their daring explorations.
+Let’s take a closer look at some of history’s most notable female adventurers.

 In 1890, Bly became the fastest person to circumnavigate the globe.
 She set out to beat the fictional Phileas Fogg of Jules Verne’s Around the World in 80 Days—and she did it, pulling the job off in just 72 days.
 When she told her newspaper editor about her plans for the trip, he said that a man would have to do it, since a woman would require heavy trunks and piles of luggage.
 Bly proved him wrong, traveling with just a small bag and the clothes on her back.
 Bly was also a pioneer in the field of investigative reporting, and her stories brought about changes in areas of society that desperately needed attention, such as asylums, sweatshops, orphanages, and prisons.